lucibits/react-newsfeed/react-newsfeed/README.md

 The page will reload if you make edits.<br />

-2. The zip one(that can also be open with this link) was created on an static html using the React CDN.
+2. The Live version can be found here: (https://lucibits.github.io/newsfeed.html#).
+Created on an static html using the React CDN.

 ## To run the app
 Simply open the index.html in the browser and the linked CDN would do the job.